 Address: No. 68, Section 2, Guiyang St, Wanhua District, Taipei City, Taiwan 108

 Expect to Pay: Around NTD 40 for two scoops

 12. Raohe Night Market

-Taiwan is all about night markets.
-What’s not to like about them?
-The food is cheap, the choices are plentiful, and the atmosphere is fun.
+Taiwanese night markets are synonymous with the Taipei experience.
+Any why shouldn’t they be?
+The Taiwanese street food is cheap, the choices are plentiful, and the atmosphere is fun.

-Night markets are an integral part of the country’s food culture and something you should experience on every trip to Taiwan.
+Night markets are an integral part of Taiwan’s food culture and something you should experience on every trip to the country.

-Many people cite Raohe Night Market as having one of the best selections of food.
+When it comes to night markets, many people say that Raohe has one of the best selections of food in Taipei.
 A dish you definitely shouldn’t miss is the flame-torched beef.
 It’s one of my favorite things to eat at Taiwanese night markets.

-It consists of tender cubes of beef cooked over a grill, before being torched and sprinkled with your choice of seasoning like salt, pepper, teriyaki, or cumin.
-It’s delicious.
+It consists of cubes of beef that are grilled and torched before being sprinkled with your choice of seasoning like salt, pepper, teriyaki, or cumin.
+It’s tender and juicy and absolutely delicious.